 A study by Workhuman Institute (erstwhile Globoforce) found that despite understanding the importance of employee recognition, only 14% of organizations provide their employees with the necessary tools for the same.

 In a survey conducted by Psychometric, when the participants were asked what leaders could do more to improve engagement, 58% of respondents replied: “give recognition”.

-Among the HR various strategies used for improving employee engagement, employee rewards and recognition is deemed to be one of the most effective.
+Of the employee engagement strategies, rewards and recognition are deemed to be one of the most effective.
 Here’s why:

-1. Timely rewards and recognition helps in improving engagement, motivation and commitment of the employees, and driving workforce productivity and efficiency.
+1. Timely rewards and recognition help in improving engagement, motivation, and commitment of the employees, and driving workforce productivity and efficiency.

 2. It gives employees a sense of belonging and purpose and also strengthens their commitment and loyalty towards the organization.

 3. A good rewards policy impacts the workplace culture besides promoting better cooperation and coordination between members of the workforce.

 Despite the growing significance of rewarding and recognizing employees, several organizations still do not have such programs.